Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson8.md

 So, the code you provided is creating an instance of the `AggregatorV3Interface` contract at the given address and then calling its `version()` function to retrieve a `uint256` value.
 If the implementation contract at that address has a `version()` function that returns `4`, then the `getVersion()` function will return `4` as well.
 ```

+- By `type casting` the address to the interface, we are indicating to the Solidity compiler that there is a version function available at that address.